prests/web-core-modules/packages/lunar/docs/style-utilities.md

 # Style Utilities

-The Lunar design system provides utility functions for common styling patterns, including motion-safe transitions and custom focus outlines.
+The Lunar design system provides utility functions for common styling patterns, including motion-safe transitions, custom focus outlines, and more!
 These utilities return style objects that must be used with vanilla-extract's `style()` function for zero-runtime performance.

 ## Overview